laroche/tws-api-examples/README.md

 python library pandas
 ---------------------

-[pandas](https://pandas.pydata.org/) is a useful additional python library often used to manage data.
+[pandas](https://pandas.pydata.org/) is a useful additional python library for data analysis and manipulation.

 Install on Debian or Ubuntu Linux with:
 <pre>